-After breakfast Drew went to check on Bill.
+After breakfast, Drew went to check on Bill.
 Jenna thought a walk along the deck would be nice.
 As she neared the front of the ship she saw people gathering at the rail and pointing.
 She went to see what was going on.
-Just fifty or so yards away she saw a family of dolphins leaping about, obviously playing and having a marvelous time.
+Just fifty yards away she saw a family of dolphins leaping about playing and having a marvelous time.
 Everyone was exclaiming and taking pictures.
 She was as charmed as anyone.
 She looked up and saw people on other decks had also noticed the dolphins.
 About two decks up she noticed a handsome man, a very handsome man with an evil leer.
 He was staring at her.
 It was a face she knew all too well.
 It was Dustin Randall.
 She froze for a second and then bolted.
 She raced as fast as she could back to her room.
-Once inside she bolted the door and slumped to the floor leaning against it.
+Once inside, she bolted the door and slumped to the floor leaning against it.
 Her heart felt as if it would burst.

 “Oh my god, Joyce.
 Dusty is on the ship.”